 An agent may negotiate a single repo with a counterparty on behalf of more than one client.
 This is sometimes called a "block trade".
-The agent is obliged to subsequently to allocate a share in the block trade to each of its clients to create several identical repos, one between each client and the counterparty.
-Under the Addendum to the Agency Annex of the GMRA (GMRA 2000, para.4(b) and GMRA 2011, para.4(a)), each repo between a client and the counterparty is deemed to have been entered into upon the allocation.
-Consequently, for agency repos under the GMRA, Table 2, field 12, Execution Timestamp, should be the date of allocation, not necessarily the date of agreement with the counterparty.
+The agent is obliged to subsequently to allocate a share in the block trade to each of its clients to create several identical repos, one between each client and the counterparty- of the block trade.
+Under the Addendum to the Agency Annex of the GMRA (GMRA 2000, para.4(b) and GMRA 2011, para.4(a)), each repo between a client and the counterparty of the block trade is deemed to have been entered into upon the allocation.
+Consequently, for agency repos under the GMRA, Table 2, field 12, Execution Timestamp, should be the date of allocation, not necessarily the date of agreement with the counterparty to the block trade.

-Should an agent delay allocation until after the date of agreement with the counterparty, the agent should notify the counterparty to avoid a reporting mismatch.
+Should an agent delay allocation until after the date of agreement with the counterparty to the block trade, the agent should notify the counterparty to avoid a reporting mismatch.

-Note that the clients and the counterparty should not report the block trade agreed between the agent and the counterparty, which would then require the parties to terminate that repo and replace it with reports of the allocated repos (which would be similar in concept to the "prior" repo that sometimes has to be reported ahead of CCP-cleared repos).
-This applies even where the agent delay allocation until after the date of agreement with the counterparty.
+Note that the clients and the counterparty to the block trade should not report the block trade agreed between the agent and the counterparty, which would then require the parties to terminate that repo and replace it with reports of the allocated repos (which would be similar in concept to the "prior" repo that sometimes has to be reported ahead of CCP-cleared repos).
+This applies even where the agent delaydelays allocation until after the date of agreement with the counterparty to the block trade.

-Recommendation 1: Should an agent delay allocation until after the date of agreement with the counterparty, the agent should notify the counterparty.
+Recommendation 1: Should an agent delay allocation until after the date of agreement with the counterparty to the block trade, the agent should notify the counterparty.

-Recommendation 2: The clients of an agent and the counterparty to the client should not report the block trade agreed between the agent and the counterparty.
+Recommendation 2: The clients of an agent and the counterparty to the client block trade should not report the block trade agreed between the agent and the counterparty.